Hallway medicine in hospitals is unacceptable

 Liberal health minister, Eric Hoskins, replied to opposition criticism by stating that the government has been responding to the hallway bed crisis problem by adding bed capacity.
 So far that would only add six new inpatient beds at BCH.

-Photo: Steve Garfield/Flickr
+Photo: Steve Garfield/flickr

 Chip in to keep stories like these coming.